Why China's property crash isn't a new Lehman moment | DW | 04.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-On the face of it, Chinese property developers' debts appear big enough to crash the whole economy.
-But several factors could limit the real estate downturn and the threat of contagion.
+On the face of it, Chinese property developers' debts appear big enough to crash the national economy.
+But several factors could limit the real estate downturn and the threat of global financial contagion.

-Any story you tell about China ― a country with a 1.4 billion population and whose economy more than doubled in the last decade ― will always involve big numbers ― big, scary numbers.
+Any story you tell about China, with its population of 1.4 billion and an economy that has more than doubled over the last decade, will always involve big numbers ― scary numbers.

-There was, for example, a collective shudder in September when the debt woes of one of the biggest real estate developers, China Evergrande, reached $305 billion (€264 billion), as a result of years of aggressive expansion.
+There was, for example, a collective shudder in September when the debt woes of one of the country's biggest real estate developers, China Evergrande, climbed to $305 billion (€264 billion) as a result of years of aggressive expansion.
 But that was just the tip of the iceberg.

-The total debt of all of China's major property developers is now estimated by financial group Nomura at more than $5 trillion.
+The total combined debt of China's major property developers is now estimated at more than $5 trillion by financial group Nomura.
 Is that a big and scary enough number for you?

-Worst still, two-thirds of the top 30 property firms by sales have breached one of three debt red lines set down by the Beijing government to rein in real estate speculation, according to Bloomberg News, meaning they're unsustainable.
+Worse still, 20 of the top 30 property firms by sales have breached at least one of three debt redlines set down by the Beijing government to rein in real estate speculation, according to Bloomberg News, meaning they're unsustainable

 The reason, Wang said, is that most middle-class Chinese had much higher savings than in the West.
-In 2020, Chinese consumers saved on average 33.9% of their disposable income, according to Goldman Sachs.
-Traditionally, they used their savings to speculate on the stock market and in property.
+On average, Chinese consumers saved 33.9% of their disposable income in 2020, according to Goldman Sachs.
+Traditionally, they have used their savings to speculate on the stock market and in property.

 "Typically, a Chinese household will only take a 60% bank loan to buy a property," Wang said.
-That compares to 3-6% in the United States, 5-15% in the UK, and 20% in Germany.
+Down payments are therefore 40%, compared to just 3-6% in the United States, 5-15% in the UK, and 20% in Germany.
 "So even if property prices drop 20-30% and there is a rise in defaults, the banking sector will be OK," he added.

-Although millions of individuals "will have to bear heavy losses," a property downturn that was forewarned for years is preferable to a crisis that affects the whole financial system, like the collapse of US investment bank Lehman Brothers in 2008.
+Although millions of individuals "will have to bear heavy losses," a property downturn that was forewarned for years is preferable to a crisis that affects the entire global financial system, like the collapse of US investment bank Lehman Brothers in 2008.

-Since China began opening up in the late 1990s, property speculation has helped hundreds of millions of Chinese investors to become ridiculously wealthy.
-Between 2000 and 2018, the price of the average property quadrupled.
+Since China began opening up in the late 1990s, property speculation has helped hundreds of millions of Chinese investors become ridiculously wealthy.
+Between 2000 and 2018, the average price of property quadrupled.

 Apartment prices in the capital Beijing have reached 55 times average incomes.
 The Chinese property market is already twice the size of the US residential market and in 2019 was worth $52 trillion.

-Instead of owners defaulting in huge numbers due to a lack of rental income, most will begrudgingly accept the new reality of lower prices and future values — which is just as well as one-fifth (65 million) Chinese homes lie empty.
+Instead of owners defaulting in huge numbers due to a lack of rental income, most will begrudgingly accept the new reality of lower prices and future values — which is just as well as one-fifth (65 million) of Chinese homes are vacant.

 That's not to say that some of China's biggest property developers won't go to the wall.
-Evergrande and others have, in recent weeks, struggled to offload assets to help repay their huge debt piles, after their borrowing costs soared on financial markets.
+In recent weeks, Evergrande and others have struggled to offload assets to help repay massive piles of debt after borrowing costs soared on financial markets.

 Any collapse of Evergrande — which employs 200,000 people and indirectly sustains 3 million jobs — is likely to be carefully managed by Beijing to limit the fallout to the wider economy.
 The company has so far avoided default by meeting two debt obligations at the eleventh hour.
 Another deadline for payment falls next week.